 When deciding which strengths to put on a resume, avoid these common errors:

-- Noting strengths without evidence to back them up.
-Anyone can say they are great at something, but including data-focused results that back up those claims sets you apart.
+• Noting strengths without evidence to back them up.
+Anyone can say they are great at something, but including data-focused results that back up those claims resonates with hiring managers.

 FAQs About Listing Strengths on a Resume